Continuing Care Reporting System

 Client Profile Database (CPRO) – Ministry of Health and Long-Term Care

-The CPRO contains long-term care home application information at the patient level.
+The Client Profile Database (CPRO) contains patient-level application information for individuals placed or waiting to be placed in a long-term care home.
 The database includes three broad types of information: patient characteristics and location at application, long-term care home choices, and milestone (date) events throughout the long-term care home placement process.
-CPRO receives patient-level data from each Community Care Access Centre on a monthly basis to support bed utilization monitoring, performance management and long-term care accountability planning.
+CPRO is the authoritative data source for long-term care home bed demand, patient placement and wait list data.
+The Health Shared Services Ontario submits patient-level data on behalf of each Local Health Integration Network on a monthly basis to support bed utilization monitoring, performance management and long-term care accountability planning.
+In the fall of 2016, a modernized CPRO was launched to improve data quality and timeliness.
+Modernized CPRO includes datasets from April 2012 and onward.
 Data from CPRO are housed by the Ministry of Health and Long-Term Care.

 When interpreting and comparing the results of quality indicators in different populations, regions or over time, it is important to account for the underlying differences in the populations being compared.
 We call this “risk adjustment” and it allows us to make a fair comparison across groups and to distinguish variation that is due to differences in practice.
 Results can be adjusted to account for differences in the age, sex, or other characteristics of people within a certain population.